mrmap-community/GeoPortal.rlp/README.md

 	--mode                  -> What you want to do.
 Choices are install | update | delete | backup.

 	optional:
-	--proxyip               -> IP Address of your local proxy server.
+	--proxy                 -> IP Address:Port of your local proxy server.
 Will be inserted in: apt.conf, mapbender.conf, subversion.conf
-                            Special case: --proxyip=custom lets you choose a different proxy for each service above --proxyport             -> Port of your local proxy server.
-Will be inserted in: apt.conf, mapbender.conf, subversion.conf --proxyuser             -> Username for proxy auth
+                            Special case: --proxyip=custom lets you choose a different proxy for each service above --proxyuser             -> Username for proxy auth
 	--proxypw               -> Passwort for proxy auth
 	--mapbenderdbuser       -> User for accessing the mapbender database.
 Will be created on install.